The primary purpose of the equipment must be biomedical research.

 - very large facilities

-- the purchase of equipment that constitutes normal elements of a well-founded laboratory, including:
+- the purchase of equipment that constitutes normal elements of a well-founded laboratory (including centrifuges, fridges and other sample storage, and incubators)

 - buildings and other types of infrastructures